Look like you, but even more awesome.

 For guys, jeans or structured shorts are great, or something similar.
 For shirts, sweaters and button-downs (usually short-sleeve) are also popular.

-Ryan’s sweater was the perfect mix of sharp, but not fancy.
+Jackson’s polo was the perfect mix of sharp without being too fancy.
 Olivia’s outfit worked perfectly with the fall backdrop and her hair, while those ecru jeans elevated the whole outfit.

 #3: The means-something-to-you outfit